MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/overview-of-microsoft-driver-measure-dictionary.md

 This content contains three sections:

-* Measures Usage: defines what measure are, the types of measures, and how measures evaluate quality.
+* Using measures: defines what measure are, the types of measures, and how measures evaluate quality.
-* Measure Attributes: defines the various attributes that each measure has.
+* [Driver measure attributes](measure-attributes.md): defines the various attributes that each measure has.
-* Measures Dictionary: provides a definition for each driver measure, with a description, attribute values, and calculation logic.
+* Driver measures dictionary: provides a definition for each driver measure, whether **systemic** or **device class**, with a description, attribute values, and calculation logic.

 ## Using measures